mhBrice/thermophilization/ms/revision/ms_revised.md

 have long-lasting impacts.
-Tree harvesting was the most frequent type of disturbance (Fig. S2) and alone accounted for 24.7% of all tree mortality during the study period, thus impacting severely all components of temporal community changes.
-Natural disturbances and tree harvesting, however, affect forest composition and structure very differently.
-Notably, tree harvesting has been shown to disrupt the relationship between vegetation and local environmental conditions and, because of its short return interval, to favor young even-aged stands to the detriment of old-growth forests [@boucher_logging_2009;
+Tree harvesting was the most frequent type of disturbance (Fig. S2) and alone accounted for 24.7% of all tree mortality during the study period, thus impacting severely all components of temporal community changes. **However, in contrast to natural disturbances, tree harvesting has been shown to disrupt the relationship between vegetation and local environmental conditions and, because of its short return interval, to favor young even-aged stands to the detriment of old-growth forests [@boucher_logging_2009;
-@boucher_impact_2012].
+@boucher_impact_2012].**

 ## Climate-induced change in tree community